 In contemporary music, David created the role of Mikhail in Russell Hepplewhite's award-winning opera Laika the Spacedog (English Touring Opera).
-He played Gérard in the European premiere of Philip Glass’ dance opera Les enfants terribles (Grimeborn Opera Festival), performed in the UK premiere of Pascal Dusapin's Passion (Music Theatre Wales/London Sinfonietta/EXAUDI), and gave the first performance of Peter Maxwell Davies' opera Kommilitonen (Royal Academy of Music).
-As a core member of the vocal ensemble EXAUDI, David has premiered works by Linda Caitlin-Smith (Principal Sound Festival/St John’s Smith Square), Amber Priestley (BBC Open Ear), James Weeks (Aldeburgh Festival), Geoff Hannan (EXPOSURE, Milton Court Concert Hall), Jürg Frey (Sampler Series/L'auditori, Barcelona), and Sivan Eldar (Royaumont Festival).
+He gave the world premiere of Michael Finnissy’s Tom Fool’s Wooing at Milton Court Concert Hall with EXAUDI, played Gérard in the European premiere of Philip Glass’ dance opera Les enfants terribles (Grimeborn Opera Festival/Arcola Theatre), performed in the UK premiere of Pascal Dusapin's Passion (Music Theatre Wales/London Sinfonietta/EXAUDI), and gave the first performance of Peter Maxwell Davies' opera Kommilitonen (Royal Academy of Music).
+In 2020 he performed Stockhausen's Sternklang with Birmingham Contemporary Music Group & Das Neue Ensemble in Hannover.
+As a core member of the vocal ensemble EXAUDI, David has premiered works by Linda Caitlin-Smith (Principal Sound Festival/St John’s Smith Square), Amber Priestley (BBC Open Ear), James Weeks (Aldeburgh Festival), Geoff Hannan (EXPOSURE/Milton Court Concert Hall), Jürg Frey (Sampler Series/L'auditori, Barcelona), Sivan Eldar (Royaumont Festival) and Sylvia Lim (Kölner Philharmonie).
 With the group he has recorded Cantates by Gerard Pesson with L'instant Donné and works by Christopher Fox, Uri Caine and Fabio Nieder, and has appeared in a variety of venues, including the Wigmore Hall, the Luxembourg Philharmonie, and the Centre Georges Pompidou.

-In recital, David has performed Britten folksongs, Canticle V and Alec Roth’s Romantic Residues at the Henry Wood Hall, and Britten’s A Birthday Hansel at the Salvi Harp Studio, both with the harpist Anne Denholm, Vierne’s Les Angélus in Westminster Cathedral, a programme of Purcell, Monteverdi and Schubert at the 180° festival in Sofia; and at the London English Song Festival at St George’s Hannover Square.
+In recital, David has appeared at the Foundling Museum, at the London Handel Festival in a programme of Schütz & Handel, performed Britten folksongs, Canticle V and Alec Roth’s Romantic Residues at the Henry Wood Hall, and Britten’s A Birthday Hansel at the Salvi Harp Studio, both with the harpist Anne Denholm; Vierne’s Les Angélus and Wolf Spanisches Liederbuch in Westminster Cathedral; and a programme of Purcell, Monteverdi and Schubert at the 180° festival in Sofia;